 Theater and performance spaces were seen as a desirable addition to the City of Beacon.
 The arts community's arts events and festivals that take place in the City over the course of the year were important to the community.
-Events like 'Second Saturdays,' the Spirit of Beacon Day, and the Hat Day Parade were all identified by the residents.
 Residents expressed a desire for the City to foster the sense of community that makes Beacon special by encouraging block parties and other similar social opportunities at a small scale throughout the city.

 Other facilities that workshop participants desired included a hospital or health care facility and power plants for alternative energy sources, such as a Fishkill Creek hydroelectric power station, wind or solar power generation facilities.
 Many residents were in favor of creating a Community Center on Main Street for both youth and seniors.
 Residents identified the need for programs for teenagers at the community center.
 In addition, the Beacon Community Resource Center on 23 West Center Street is not in the kind of central location favored by workshop participants.
-The former municipal building County office building across from Citizen's Bank on Main Street may be a potential site for the new Community Center.
+The former municipal building County office building across from Citizens Bank on Main Street may be a potential site for the new Community Center.